NaishengZhang/book-recommendation-system/README.md

   - the *regularization* parameter, and
   - *alpha*, the scaling parameter for handling implicit feedback (count) data.

+You will need to construct train, validation, and test splits of the data.
+It's a good idea to do this first (using a fixed random seed) and save the results, so that your validation scores are comparable across runs.

 The choice of evaluation criteria for hyper-parameter tuning is entirely up to you, as is the range of hyper-parameters you consider, but be sure to document your choices in the final report.
+As a general rule of thumb, you should explore ranges of each hyperparameter that are sufficiently large to produce observable differences in your evaluation score.

-Once your model is trained, evaluate it on the test set using the ranking metrics provided by spark.
+Once your model is trained, evaluate it on a test set using the ranking metrics provided by spark.
 Evaluations should be based on predictions of the top 500 items for each user.

 ### Hints

-You may need to transform the user and item identifiers (strings) into numerical index representations for it to work properly with Spark's ALS model.
-You might save some time by doing this once and saving the results to new files in HDFS.

 Start small, and get the entire system working start-to-finish before investing time in hyper-parameter tuning!
+To avoid over-loading the cluster, I recommend starting locally on your own machine and using one of the [genre subsets](https://sites.google.com/eng.ucsd.edu/ucsdbookgraph/home#h.p_VCP_qovwtnn1) rather than the full dataset.

+You may also find it helpful to convert the raw CSV data to parquet format for more efficient access.
+We recommend doing these steps early on.

 You may consider downsampling the data to more rapidly prototype your model.
 If you do this, be careful that your downsampled data includes enough users from the validation set to test your model.

+### Using the cluster

+Please be considerate of your fellow classmates!
+The Dumbo cluster is a limited, shared resource.
+Make sure that your code is properly implemented and works efficiently.
+If too many people run inefficient code simultaneously, it can slow down the entire cluster for everyone.

+Concretely, this means that it will be helpful for you to have a working pipeline that operates on progressively larger sub-samples of the training data.
+We suggest building sub-samples of 1%, 5%, and 25% of the data, and then running the entire set of experiments end-to-end on each sample before attempting the entire dataset.
+This will help you make efficient progress and debug your implementation, while still allowing other students to use the cluster effectively.
+If for any reason you are unable to run on the full dataset, you should report your partial results obtained on the smaller sub-samples.

 ## Extensions [20% of grade]

 For full credit, implement an extension on top of the baseline collaborative filter model.
-(Again, if you're working in a group of 3 students, you must implement two extensions for full credit here.)
+(Again, if you're working in a group of 3 students, you must implement two extensions for full credit.)

 The choice of extension is up to you, but here are some ideas:

-  - *Alternative model formualtions*: the `AlternatingLeastSquares` model in Spark implements a particular form of implicit-feedback modeling, but you could change its behavior by modifying the count data.
-Conduct a thorough evaluation of different modification strategies (e.g., log compression, or dropping low count values) and their impact on overall accuracy.
+   - *Extended interaction models*: The raw interaction data includes ratings (1-5 stars), but additional information is available, including [reviews](https://sites.google.com/eng.ucsd.edu/ucsdbookgraph/reviews?authuser=0).
+Can you use this additional information to improve recommendation accuracy?
+   - *Comparison to single-machine implementations*: compare Spark's parallel ALS model to a single-machine implementation, e.g. [lightfm](https://github.com/lyst/lightfm).
+Your comparison should measure both effeciency (model fitting time as a function of data set size) and resulting accuracy.
   - *Fast search*: use a spatial data structure (e.g., LSH or partition trees) to implement accelerated search at query time.
-For this, it is best to use an existing library such as `annoy` or `nmslib`, and you will need to export the model parameters from Spark to work in your chosen environment.
+For this, it is best to use an existing library such as [annoy](https://github.com/spotify/annoy) or [nmslib](https://github.com/nmslib/nmslib), and you will need to export the model parameters from Spark to work in your chosen environment.
 For full credit, you should provide a thorough evaluation of the efficiency gains provided by your spatial data structure over a brute-force search method.
-  - *Cold-start*: using the supplementary data, build a model that can map observable feature data to the learned latent factor representation for items.
+  - *Cold-start*: using the [supplementary book data](https://sites.google.com/eng.ucsd.edu/ucsdbookgraph/books?authuser=0), build a model that can map observable data to the learned latent factor representation for items.
 To evaluate its accuracy, simulate a cold-start scenario by holding out a subset of items during training (of the recommender model), and compare its performance to a full collaborative filter model.
-  - *Error analysis*: after training the model, analyze the errors that it makes.
-Are certain types of item over- or under-represented?
-Make use of the supplementary metadata and tag information to inform your analysis.
   - *Exploration*: use the learned representation to develop a visualization of the items and users, e.g., using T-SNE or UMAP.
-The visualization should somehow integrate additional information (features, metadata, or tags) to illustrate how items are distributed in the learned space.
+The visualization should somehow integrate additional information (features, metadata, or genre tags) to illustrate how items are distributed in the learned space.

-You are welcome to propose your own extension ideas, but they must be submitted in writing and approved by the course staff (Brian, Mayank, or Saumya) by 2019-05-06 at the latest.
+You are welcome to propose your own extension ideas, but they must be submitted in writing and approved by the course staff (Brian, Jack, or Junge) by 2020-05-01 at the latest.
 If you want to propose an extension, please get in contact as soon as possible so that we have sufficient time to consider and approve the idea.

 # What to turn in